cwhendrix/College-Projects/README.md

 ## CSC 370 - Design and Analysis of Algorithms, Dr. William Bailey - Spring 2023
 An introduction to the theoretical and empirical evaluation of algorithms and to some fundamental concepts in algorithm design and implementation.
 Topics include best-, worst-, and average-case performance, complexity classes, problem-solving strategies, and NP-complete problems.

-### Homework 1 - Brute-Force Algorithm for Traveling Salesman Problem
+### Homework 1 - Brute-Force Algorithm for Knapsack Problem
 Files: Homework1.py, knapsack_input.txt

 Reads a file named knapsack_input.txt specifying an instance of the knapsack problem.
 The file will contain repeating blocks of three lines with this format:
 - Item_name (a string of at most 32 characters)
 - Item_weight (an integer)